 The seminal thinker on education in the 20th century, Dewey defined learning as the reorganization of experience into meaning.
 Human beings must do more than learn; we also learn to learn, he argued.
 But what?
 And how?

-In the final installment of her six week series on self control in children, Sandra Aamodt, PhD and author of Welcome to Your Child's Brain, explores the development of conscience, empathy, and "theory of mind," or the ability to imagine what other people are thinking and feeling.
+In her six series on self control in children, Sandra Aamodt, PhD and author of Welcome to Your Child's Brain, explores the development of conscience, empathy, and "theory of mind," or the ability to imagine what other people are thinking and feeling.
 Aamodt suggests that parents and teachers help children label their emotions at an early age.
 As kids grow to understand motivation and consequence, they become warmer and more sensitive.